-!" he said adjusting his cufflinks.
+!" he retorted, adjusting his cufflinks.
 This went on for quite awhile as the boys made light of Beethoven ("I love his poems

-," said the band's drummer, Ringo) and remarked if they knew why they were popular they would instead, "form their own group and become managers."
+," said the drummer, Ringo Starr) and remarked if they knew why they were popular they would retire and instead, "form their own group and become managers."

-But the real popularity war was won a few nights later when the band performed on the highly rated Ed Sullivan Show
+But the real popularity war was won a few nights later when the quartet performed on the highly rated Ed Sullivan Show

 , the Sunday night variety program hosted by longtime CBS host Ed Sullivan, the same program that had broadcast Elvis Presley into America's living rooms in 1956.
 These longhairs were getting the same reaction Elvis did, except now those kids were teenagers with a completely different level of fervor.
-That night, the Beatles quickly demonstrated the loud, stage-splintering live act they had become after years of non-stop performances in brothels, basements, clubs, theaters, BBC radio shows, rehearsals, and recording sessions.
-After turning on England, Scotland, Germany, Ireland, France, and Sweden, America was the last crucial domino to fall.
+That night, The Beatles quickly demonstrated the loud, stage-splintering live act they had become after years of non-stop performances in brothels, basements, clubs, theaters, BBC radio shows, rehearsals, and recording sessions.
+After turning on England, Scotland, Germany, Ireland, France, and Sweden, America was the last --and crucial--domino to fall in their quest to become "bigger than Elvis," as Brian Epstein predicted they would one day become.
 After February 1964, The Beatles never looked back.
 In fact, they couldn't because John, Paul, George, and Ringo were too busy running for their lives.
 And they would keep on running forever more.

 CBS television would later claim 45% of American homes with televisions tuned in to Sullivan's enthusiastic presentation of "the boys from Liverpool

-A few days later, the Fab Four took the train south to Washington D.C. where they played their first U.S. concert, a marvel of rock mayhem complete with classic Spinal Tap
+A few days later, the 'fab four' as the press now called them took the train south to Washington D.C. where they played their first U.S. concert, a marvel of rock mayhem complete with classic Spinal Tap

--esque moments including bad mics, blown out amps, a dodgy PA system, and a drum platform turned backwards.
-It's one of the most exciting concerts on film and as close as we'll ever get to seeing and hearing the fellows as they were in Hamburg or Liverpool where they honed their craft working nine hour shifts, hopped up on Preludin and lots and lots of beer.
+-esque moments including bad mics, blown-out amps, a dodgy PA system, and a drum platform turned backwards.
+It's one of the most exciting concerts on film and as close as we'll ever get to seeing and hearing the fellows as they sounded in Hamburg or Liverpool where they honed their craft working nine hour shifts, hopped up on Preludin and lots and lots of beer.
 Ron Howard's 2016 documentary Eight Days A Week

 is a thoughtful (if G-rated) chronicle of The Beatles' touring years, but the original un-colored black & white concert film is best seen on its own to get the real picture.